Medfield Junction station

 Medfield Junction is a railway junction and former train station located in northwest Medfield, Massachusetts.
 It is the junction of the Framingham Secondary and the former Millis Branch.
 The station was open from November 1861 until April 1967.

 History

 Medfield Junction station

 On November 18, 1861, the Charles River Railroad (part of the New York and Boston Railroad) was extended from Needham Center to Medway via Medfield; a station at Medfield opened then or shortly after.
 In 1867, the Mansfield and Framingham Railroad opened on a perpendicular route, crossing the Charles River line at Medfield Junction and opening its own station closer to the center of Mansfield.

+In 1882, the state legislature allowed the installation of automatic signals when different railroads crossed at grade.
+Since 1855, trains had been required to stop at such crossings.
+Signals were installed at Medfield Junction in 1885.

 By 1898, both lines through Medfield Junction were owned by the New York, New Haven and Hartford Railroad.
 Patients traveling to Medfield State Hospital were transported from the station in horse-drawn wagons.
 A freight wreck at the junction on October 23, caused by an engineer proceeding through an open derail, killed two railroad employees and injured four more.